Foreign tax credit

 Foreign direct investment (FDI) incentive limitations

 The FDI credit limits incentives granted to qualified FDIs.
 The ceiling has been set to encompass both investment amount and job-creation.
-In terms of investment amount, for applications filed from 1 January 2016 or the case where the first foreign investment per the application filed before 1 January 2016 is not made before 1 January 2016, the level of incentives for FDI has been reduced to 50% of the aggregated FDI amount for companies benefiting from a seven-year incentive period (30% ceiling for companies enjoying a five-year incentive period).
-In terms of job-creation, the level of incentives for FDI has been reduced to the lower of 40% of the aggregated FDI amount for companies benefiting from a seven-year incentive period (30% for companies enjoying a five-year incentive period) or KRW 10 million times the company’s net increase in employment.
+In terms of investment amount, the level of incentives for FDI is allowed up to 50% of the aggregated FDI amount for companies benefiting from a seven-year incentive period (40% ceiling for companies enjoying a five-year incentive period).
+In terms of job-creation, the level of incentives for FDI is allowed up to 50% of the aggregated FDI amount for companies benefiting from a seven-year incentive period (40% for companies enjoying a five-year incentive period) based on the number of employees.

 Companies that have enjoyed tax benefits based on job-creation will be subject to tax assessment in cases where there is a net decrease in employment within the subsequent two years in comparison to the year that the relevant tax credit was obtained.